buildwithgrove/docs/docs/supported-methods/avax.md

 |---------|-------------|-------------|-------------|
 | `AVAX` | avax-mainnet | 0003 | Latest - 127 blocks |
 | `AVAX Archival` | avax-archival | 00A3 | 128 blocks + |

+The following is a comprehensive list of our supported methods, along with brief descriptions to understand their purpose and functionality:

 | Methods                                | Description                                                                                                                                                     |